The Department of Cell Biology of the Skin – AG Niessen

 We are currently looking for a PhD student/Postdoc!

 The skin barrier protects organisms from drying out and is the first line of defense against micro-organisms, UV radiation and heat.
-To maintain and restore the skin barrier, the interfollicular epidermis and its appendages must continously be renewed.
+To maintain and restore the skin barrier, the interfollicular epidermis and its appendages must continuously be renewed.
 Different populations of stem- and progenitor cells guarantee constant self-renewal under steady state conditions and sufficient plasticity for the fast replacement of lost tissue in case of injury.
 The overall goal of our laboratory is to understand how regulators of cell structure integrate with regulators of metabolic activity, proliferation and inflammation to control skin barrier formation and homeostasis.

 |Overall, we focus on three main research questions: